fmbenhassine/unix-stream/README.md

 ```

 All built-in components are implemented as filters/transformers through this interface.
-You can of course implement this interface to contribute your own components.
+You can of course implement this interface to create your own components.

 # Contribution

+There are a lot of options for current components that are not implemented yet.
-You are welcome to contribute components to make the toolbox as rich as possible!
+You are welcome to improve existing components or add new ones to make the toolbox as rich as possible!

 # License